 The Science Behind Lab-Grown Meat

-Scientists are starting their work with a main goal in mind: producing real, edible meat without the excessive greenhouse gasses that we are currently battling, and simultaneously sparing the lives of millions of animals.
+Scientists are starting their work with the main goal in mind: producing real, edible meat without the excessive greenhouse gasses that we are currently battling, and simultaneously sparing the lives of millions of animals.
 They’re taking samples from the muscles of live cows, and feeding them a nutritious meal of culture medium to encourage the muscle cells to keep growing.
-The conditions are extremely controlled in order for the cells to do what they’re supposed to do, which is increase the fibrous cells that contribute to the “meaty” texture of the culture.
+The conditions are extremely controlled in order for the cells to do what they’re supposed to do, which is to increase the fibrous cells that contribute to the “meaty” texture of the culture.
 Basically, the scientists are tricking the cells into staying alive and multiplying, despite not being inside of the actual animal anymore.
 In theory, this means that just one single cell from the muscle of a healthy cow can be used to grow an infinite amount of meat.

 Also known as “cultured meat,” these lab-grown protein powerhouses are seriously stirring up the world of cuisine.
 Arguments are being made that lab-grown meat can serve as a healthier alternative to traditional meat, seeing as it’s non-GMO and the amounts and types of fats in the meat can actually be added or omitted, based on the scientist and personal preference.
-By growing meat in a lab, the risks of foodborne illnesses are also greatly reduced, because the meat never comes in contact with the intestines of the animal, where most of the bacteria lives.
-No growth hormones or antibiotics are needed either, thanks to the sterile environment of the labs and the absence of raising and caring for the animals themselves.
+By growing meat in a lab, the risks of foodborne illnesses are also greatly reduced because the meat never comes in contact with the intestines of the animal, where most of the bacteria lives.
+No growth hormones or antibiotics are needed either, thanks to the labs' sterile environment and the absence of raising and caring for the animals themselves.

 Lab-grown meats may also pave the way for sustenance in places where animals are difficult or impossible to raise.
 Martian beef, perhaps? (image via @epicbar)